 The future looks very bleak for these students.
 That’s a terrible way to begin life as an adult.
 Debt hinders these young adults’ chance of having a disposable income to purchase a car or home.
 The pattern is a cruel one and needs to be changed.

-Pressures of College Life
+Alternatives to Higher Education and Pressures of College Life

 Furthermore, students face pressures that lead to poor decisions that impact the rest of their lives.